MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/certificate-chain-not-trusted.md

 The error occurs because of a change in the default behavior of the client drivers.
 Older versions of client drivers are designed to assume that data encryption is **OFF** by default.
 The new drivers assume this setting to be **ON** by default.
 Because data encryption is set to **ON**, the driver tries to validate the server's certificate and fails.

-- Currently, MSOLEDBSQL19 prevents the creation of linked servers without encryption and a trusted certificate (a self-signed certificated is insufficient).
+- Currently, MSOLEDBSQL19 prevents the creation of linked servers without encryption and a trusted certificate (a self-signed certificate is insufficient).

 ### Solutions